 The assignment for this clinical experience will be a continuation of the previous five week placement.
 Candidates will be in the same classroom and complete all requirements for their primary level of authorization.
 The candidate will complete the edTPA, following the directions in the edTPA Manual.
-The edTPA will be developed with the guidance of the mentor teacher and the college supervisor.
+The edTPA will be developed with the guidance of the mentor teacher and proficiency appropriate curriculum and materials, delivering differentiated and engaging instruction, and evaluating the results of chosen methods and tools.

+ESOL Practicum This course provides the opportunity to observe master teachers and practice delivering ESOL instruction, administering assessments and interpreting the results, planning developmentally and the college supervisor.
 The seminar will meet weekly to debrief and help with the development of the edTPA.
 Student teacher placements and supervision will be coordinated by the main campus Education Department.
 Offered on a Pass- No Pass basis.
 Prerequisite: ED 691A.